ulsdevteam/islandora_digital_workflow/README.md

  - Deploy the Forena reports SQL and FRX files to the configured Forena locations.
 This requires that the Drupal "**Private file system path**" is configured and editable by the web server (this path is configured at /admin/config/media/file-system).
  - custom Drupal views to display the workflow_batch nodes

+*This module also uses two free image libraries for the various action glyphs.
+These images allow for usage but not distribution.
+They are  https://www.icondeposit.com/theicondeposit:159 and http://brankic1979.com/icons/.*

 ## Permissions
 Each islandora model is exposed as an "{MODEL_NAME} Islandora Digital Workflow" permission under the Drupal permissions table `/admin/people/permissions`.
 User roles and individual users will need to be configured for access to the various models.